Dodge Magnum: SRT8

-A higher performance SRT-8 version debuted at the 2005 Los Angeles Auto Show.
-The SRT-8 was based on a concept car that was displayed at the 2003 Los Angeles Auto Show.
+A higher performance SRT8 version debuted at the 2005 Los Angeles Auto Show.
+The SRT8 was based on a concept car that was displayed at the 2003 Los Angeles Auto Show.
 It went on sale in 2005 as a 2006 model.
-Like the 300C SRT-8, it featured the new 370 cuin Hemi engine, which produced 425 hp.
-20-inch wheels, firmer suspension, bigger Brembo brakes, new lower-body treatment, and a revised front and rear-fascia completes the transformation.
-The SRT-8 was named "Best New Modern Muscle Car" in the 2006 Canadian Car of the Year contest.
+Like the 300C SRT8, it featured the new 370 cuin Hemi engine, which produced 425 hp.
+20-inch wheels, firmer suspension, bigger Brembo brakes, new lower-body treatment, and a revised front and rear-fascia completed the transformation.
+The SRT8 was named "Best New Modern Muscle Car" in the 2006 Canadian Car of the Year contest.